RyanFrantz/ryanfrantz.github.io/contact/index.md

 business value.

-This has included: delivering the backend for a long-running, FDA-reviewed, clinical trial; shipping a backwards-compatible authentication solution for a, 1-million-user consumer application; kickstarting a security and compliance program, targeting SOC 2 compliance, to position a SaaS startup for enterprise customers;  building a cross-platform CI rig, and related tooling, to support
+This has included: delivering the backend for a long-running, FDA-reviewed, clinical trial; shipping a backwards-compatible authentication solution for a 1-million-user consumer application; kickstarting a security and compliance program, targeting SOC 2 compliance, to position a SaaS startup for enterprise customers;  building a cross-platform CI rig, and related tooling, to support